 Horn Canna Farm, a family farm in Carnegie, OK.

 RH planted it for me in a favorite heavy old concrete pot from the old house that had lost its bottom.
 It is beautifully aged, much as Povel's face is, and is sunk into the ground in the butterfly garden.

 I've taken hundreds of pictures of this canna because I wanted it so badly.
-RH was prejudiced against cannas.
-He won't admit that but I know he was.
-Many people are, maybe remembering them planted in the middle of old tractor tires out in a country yard.
+RH is prejudiced against cannas.
+He won't admit that but I know he is.
+Many people are, maybe remembering them planted in the middle of old tractor tires out in a farm yard.
 To me they always said, This is a farmhouse and so there must be cannas.